crystallabs/virtualtime/README.md

  dependencies:
    virtualtime:
      github: crystallabs/virtualtime
-     version ~> 1.0
+     version: ~> 1.0
 ```

 And run `shards install` or just `shards`.

 # Introduction

-Think of class `VirtualTime` as of a very flexible time specification that can be used to
+Think of class `VirtualTime` as of a very flexible time specification against which
-match against Crystal's `Time` instances.
+Crystal's `Time` instances can be matched.

 Crystal's `struct Time` has all its fields (year, month, day, hour, minute, second, nanosecond) set
 to a specific numeric value.
 Even if some of its fields aren't required in the constructor,